How to find the highest interest paying bank account

-It's simple to see if an account pays interest or not, and if so, what the rate is - just check the figures in the column headed, "Interest rate (AER variable)" above.
+It's simple to see if an account pays interest or not, and if so, what the rate is - just check the figures in the table above.
 This gives the rate we could expect to earn over a year on an initial deposit, with interest being paid monthly on both the deposit and the interest it's earned so far (known as compound interest).

 How can I get the highest rates?